Codecademy/docs/content/cpp/concepts/pointers/pointers.md

 ---
 Title: 'Pointers'
-Description: 'A pointer is a variable that stores the address of another variable inside it.
-It is declared using the '*' operator and must point to the same data type.'
+Description: 'A pointer in C++ is a variable that stores the memory address of another variable.
+Declared with `*`, it must point to a compatible data type.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'